nuxeo/doc.nuxeo.com-content/src/userdoc/searching-the-nuxeo-platform/default-search.md

         version: '1'

 ---
 The default search enables you to search a document using documents metadata.
 You can for instance select metadata of the searched document or the date of specific events such as publication, creation.
-You can also&nbsp;[customize what information is displayed in the search results](#customizing-search-results).
+You can also [customize what information is displayed in the search results](#customizing-search-results).

 The default search leverages Elasticsearch to provide a quicker and more efficient search.
 The search form uses [Elasticsearch aggregates]({{page space='nxdoc710' page='how-to-configure-a-search-filter-with-facets-and-other-aggregates'}}) for most fields: aggregate fields values are filtered so as to display only relevant values and show the count of matching documents for each value.